pldn/LDWizard-old/README.md

 There are two kinds of initial information that a user might provide:

 - Exactly one source data file (required; high priority).
-- At most one script file (optional; medium priority).
+- At most one script file (optional; low priority).

 There are two ways in which initial information can be imported by a user: